Serve these homemade chalupas with a side of Mexican restaurant rice, a spicy jalapeño mocktail and cooked shrimp ceviche as an appetizer.

 ★ Tips & FAQs ★

 Fry bread is a traditional Native American flatbread that is made by frying a simple dough mixture.
-It's known for its crispy exterior and soft interior, making it a versatile base for various toppings and ideal for delicious tacos!
+It's known for its crispy exterior and soft interior, making it a versatile base for various toppings and ideal for delicious tacos just like the "Chalupas" they sell at Taco Bell.

 Making fry bread involves mixing flour, salt, baking powder, and water or milk to form a dough.
 The dough is then shaped into rounds and fried until golden brown.
 There are various recipes available online to guide you through the process.